 The book is organized into 65 patterns.
 Each pattern shows one typical problem in integrating applications, and how it is solved.
 Each pattern gives enough implementation details so it is clear how it would work, and an example or two so it is clear how it works in practice.
-This book also contains in-depth coverage on software architecture using asynchronous communication.
-It's worth reading and re-reading if you're working with systems integration projects or writing integration software yourself.
+This book also contains in-depth coverage of software architecture using asynchronous communication.
+It’s worth reading and re-reading if you’re working with systems integration projects or writing integration software yourself.

 Hope you found this list useful!
 What are the best Software Architecture books you have read?
 Please don’t forget to share with me in comments.

 Very nice list of booksSo, in your list i add the follow books.Patterns of Enterprise Application ArchitectureMartin Fowler, David Rice, Matthew Foemmel, Edward Hieatt, Robert Mee, Randy StaffordObject-Oriented Software Construction – Bertrand MeyerObject-Oriented Design Heuristics – Arthur RielDomain-Driven Design: Tackling Complexit…Heart of Software – Eric EvansRefactoring Improving the Design of Existing Code – Fowler et AllAntiPatterns: Refactoring Software, Archite…isis – William J. Brown et AllDesign Patterns: Elements of Reusable Object-Oriented Software – GoFExpert One-on-One J2EE Design and Development withoud EJB – Rod Johnson

 @raphael – Thanks a lot for sharing your list.
 Some of them are new to me.
 2 of these are part of my Design Pattern Books list.

 totally agree with this list!!I've read most of them and are very helpful books!!

 Most of the case studies use a mix of tools and techniques because they were chosen to illustrate how software architecture was the foundation for a successful system.